Get news, updates, & event Info delivered right to your inbox:

 New Zealand is a fantastical land of mountains, forests, and some of the most incredible biodiversity — like hobbits!
 No, not really.
 But they do have a Goblin Forest!
 The forests of Egmont National Park are something out of a fairy tale.
 The twisted and gnarled branches of the native Kamahi trees are almost completely engulfed by moss, lichen and other hanging vegetation.
 Sitting at the base of a volcano, an eruption around 400 years ago felled most of the forest.
 This gave the Kamahi trees an opportunity to take over and thrive.
-The hardy tree enjoys starting off its life growing on the surface of other plants, fallen branches, and brush.
+The hardy tree gets its start in life by growing on the surface of other plants, fallen branches, and brush.

 6. Rainbow Eucalyptus, Papua New Guinea, Indonesia and the Philippines